HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 -   Click "terminate the operation", you will exit from the IDC switching drill and return to the compute node cluster page;

 -   Click "Confirm to perform immediately", the necessary conditions will be re-detected to improve the probability of success.
-When the re-detection is finished, the message will be given as \"Congrats!
+When the re-detection is finished, the message will be given as "Congrats!
 All pre-detection items of IDC switching have been completed.
 Now it is in the drill mode.
-You can view the simulated process of IDC switching through animation or click Next to enter the final confirmation page.\"
+You can view the simulated process of IDC switching through animation or click Next to enter the final confirmation page."

 #### View the animation of IDC switching

 ![](assets/visual-idc/image64.png)

--   Click the \"view the animation of IDC switching\" button, and view the animation on the popped-up new page.
+-   Click the "view the animation of IDC switching" button, and view the animation on the popped-up new page.
 This step is the key step of IDC switching drill, which shows the detailed process of IDC switching through animation;

--   During the animation, you can click the \"replay\" button in the upper right corner to replay the animation.
+-   During the animation, you can click the "replay" button in the upper right corner to replay the animation.
 The button is available in the entire process;

 ![](assets/visual-idc/image65.png)